jquaglia/reading-notes102/javascript.md

 ## Basic JS Instructions

 A script is a series of instructions that a computer can follow one by one.
-Each individual sinstruction is known as a statement.
+Each individual instruction is known as a statement.
 Statements end with a semicolon.

+## Variables

+`var quantity;` The var is the variable keyword (use `let` more now) and the quantity is the variable name. `quantity = 3;`  "`=`" is the assignment operator, 3 is the variable value.
+It is possible to use a variable to store a number or string for later use.

+### Rules for naming a Variable

+1. the name must begin with a letter, dollar sign, or an underscore.
+It must not start with a number

+1. the name can contain letters, numbers, dollar sign or an underscore. do not use a . or a -

+1. you cannot use keywords or reserved words

+1. all variables are case sensitive so _score_ and _Score_ would be different variables.

+1. Use a name that describes what info the variable stores

+1. if your variable name is made up of more than 1 word, use a capital letter for the first letter of every word after the first word ie `lastName`

 [back to README.md](README.md)